 5. Emergency Shelter

-Our #1 emergency shelter is made from a Siltarp (lightweight silicone impregnated tarp), paracord, and trekking poles, but other options include a convertible tarp poncho, bivy sack, space blanket, plastic tarp, and orange garbage bag (orange for visibility).
+Our #1 emergency shelter is made from a silicone-nylon tarp (lightweight silicone impregnated tarp), paracord, and trekking poles, but other options include a convertible tarp poncho, bivy sack, space blanket, plastic tarp, and orange garbage bag (orange for visibility).
 While we’ve never had to camp under the tarp, it has come in handy as a sun/rain shelter and gear shed at camp!

 Practice building a tarp shelter in your yard or a park before you hit the trail so you can set up in the dark, wind, or bad weather.